 Part of these trainings also include the watching of documentaries that display how controversial political events, such as the clashes of May 2007, are portrayed by different media outlets in Lebanon.
-Most media outlets, be it newspapers or TV stations in the country, are affiliated and loyal to particular parties in Lebanon.
+Most media outlets, be they newspapers or TV stations in the country, are affiliated with and loyal to particular parties in Lebanon.
 After they watch the documentary, Maharat engages students in discussions that encourage less biased perspectives in their journalistic activities.

-In another past training, Maharat brought young journalists together in a meeting with two leading politicians and two media representatives from different parties.
+In another workshop, Maharat brought young journalists together in a meeting with two leading politicians and two media representatives from different parties.
 The idea behind it was to establish a relationship between the young, upcoming journalists and the representatives to strengthen both sides’ understandings on what they expect from the media.
-One of the principle issues raised was the media focus on playing the political parties ‘blame game’, instead of providing the people with comprehensive information on certain matters.
+One of the principle issues raised was the media focus on playing the political parties ‘blame game’, instead of providing people with comprehensive information on certain matters.

-Maharat, having realised that universities primarily provide students with theoretical knowledge concerning journalism, contributes more of a practical capacity building programmethat intends to contribute to a more democratic, and hence more peaceful, society in Lebanon.
+Maharat, having realised that universities primarily provide students with theoretical knowledge concerning journalism, contributes more of a practical capacity building programme that intends to contribute to a more democratic, and hence more peaceful, society in Lebanon.
 No matter the programme launched by Maharat, as many stakeholders as possible are included from an early stage in order to achieve broader programme acceptance by all people involved.